Awards Program Nomination Best Practices

 A thorough well documented nomination enables the judges to assess the candidate on his or her merits, and reward accordingly.

+Recipients are justified by merit only.
 No special consideration is given to diversity factors.
-Recipients will be justified by merit only.

 Section Best Practices:

 The section plays a vital role in both regional and international awards nominations.

 Each section must communicate the importance of the SPE awards program to the members through its meetings, technical events, and member communications.